vuestorefront/storefront-api/README.md

 ## GraphQL Access

-After the successfull installation you can start playing with GraphQL queries using your local GraphQL Playground which is exposed under: [http://localhost:8080/graphql](http://localhost:8080/graphql)
+After successfull installation, you can start playing with GraphQL queries using your local GraphQL Playground, which is exposed under: [http://localhost:8080/graphql](http://localhost:8080/graphql)

 ## REST Access
-Catalog API calls are compliant with ElasticSearch (it works like a filtering proxy to ES).
-More on ES queries: [ElasticSearch queries tutorial](http://okfnlabs.org/blog/2013/07/01/elasticsearch-query-tutorial.html)
+Catalog API calls are compliant with ElasticSearch (they work like a filtering proxy to ES).
+More on ES queries here: [ElasticSearch queries tutorial](http://okfnlabs.org/blog/2013/07/01/elasticsearch-query-tutorial.html)

-Elastic search endpoint: `http://localhost:8080/api/catalog/search/<INDEX_NAME>/`.
-You can run the following command to check if everything is up and runing (it assumes `vue_storefront_catalog` as default index name):
+The Elastic search endpoint is: `http://localhost:8080/api/catalog/search/<INDEX_NAME>/`.
+You can run the following command to check if everything is up and runing (it assumes `vue_storefront_catalog` as the default index name):

 `curl -i http://elastic:changeme@localhost:8080/api/catalog/vue_storefront_catalog/_search`

 ## Data formats

-The data formats can be easily modified up to your needs by modifying the `src/graphql/elasticsearch/**` schemas and resolvers.
+The data formats can be easily modified to suit your needs by modifying the `src/graphql/elasticsearch/**` schemas and resolvers.
 Check our [GraphQL Schema documentation](https://divanteltd.github.io/storefront-graphql-api-schema/) for the details regarding data formats.

-## Adding custom modules with own dependencies (Yarn only)
+## Adding custom modules with their own dependencies (Yarn only)
-When adding custom [Extensions to the API](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/Extending%20vue-storefront-api.md) you might want to define some dependencies inside them.
-Thanks to [Yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) dependencies defined inside your custom module will be installed when you execute `yarn` at project root level, so it's way easier and faster than installing all modules dependencies separately.
+When adding custom [Extensions to the API](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/Extending%20vue-storefront-api.md), you might want to define some dependencies inside them.
+Thanks to [Yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/), dependencies defined inside your custom module will be installed when you execute `yarn` at the project root level, so it's way easier and faster than installing all modules dependencies separately.

 To do this, define the `package.json` with your dependencies in your custom module:
 - `src/api/extensions/{your-custom-extension}/package.json`